 Supply Management: Cementing Canadian Food Security

-By ensuring farmers produce only enough to meet the needs of Canadians, supply management helps the sector reduce waste and improve sustainability, prevent wild fluctuations in the farm-gate price of milk and enhances Canada’s food sovereignty and security.
+By ensuring dairy farmers produce enough to meet the needs of Canadians, supply management helps the sector prevent wild fluctuations in the farm-gate price of milk and enhance Canada’s food sovereignty and stability.

-Dairy farmers believe that all individuals and families should have food security – reliable access to affordable, nutritious food, so that they can pursue a healthy, active lifestyle.
+Like all Canadians, our farmers believe that individuals and families should have access to nutritious high-quality food, so that they can pursue a healthy lifestyle.
 In Canada, 12% of households are food insecure and struggle to get adequate nutrition.¹

-Our farmers safely and sustainably produce high-quality milk right within our own borders, which is then transformed by local processors into thousands of dairy products that Canadian consumers have come to know and love.
+Dairy farmers in Canada produce high-quality, nutritious milk under stringent standards, right within our own borders.
+This milk is then transformed by local processors into thousands of dairy products that Canadian consumers have come to know and love.

 Feeding the Nation: Food Security and the Supply Management System